notthelewis/senti-tech/README.md

-# sent-tech
+# senti-tech
-4 module example for sent-tech
+4 module example for senti-tech

 The 4 modules I have selected to build are: